rerobots/docs/pages/hardshare/addons.md

 VNC is a system for remote access to a desktop display, keyboard, and mouse, following the protocol defined in [RFC 6143](https://tools.ietf.org/html/rfc6143).
-The add-on `vnc` enables parts of the rerobots API for worknig with VNC servers in instances.
+The add-on `vnc` enables parts of the rerobots API for working with VNC servers in instances.
 An example with [HackRF](https://greatscottgadgets.com/hackrf/) hardware together with a window of [GNU Radio](https://www.gnuradio.org/) embedded in a sandbox is shown in the figure below.

 ![screenshot of VNC with HackRF](/figures/screenshot-vnc-hackrf.jpg)

-At this time, the sandbox kind `vnc` is basesd on [noVNC](https://github.com/novnc/noVNC) and requires instances created from an image derived from Dockerfile-vnc [under the directory devices/ of the sourcetree](https://github.com/rerobots/hardshare/tree/main/devices).
+At this time, the sandbox kind `vnc` is based on [noVNC](https://github.com/novnc/noVNC) and requires instances created from an image derived from Dockerfile-vnc [under the directory devices/ of the sourcetree](https://github.com/rerobots/hardshare/tree/main/devices).